|JD Edwards EnterpriseOne Tools Server Manager Guide

 This chapter discusses:

 Server Manager for JD Edwards EnterpriseOne is a web based application used to manage the complete life cycle of the JD Edwards EnterpriseOne server products.
-It is delivered with the JD Edwards EnterpriseOne Tools Release 8.97 (and later) and supports the same JD Edwards EnterpriseOne application releases that are supported by the tools releases, which includes:
+It is delivered with the JD Edwards EnterpriseOne Tools Release 8.97 and later releases and supports the same JD Edwards EnterpriseOne associated application releases that are supported by the tools releases.

 Server Manager provides:

 You can securely access and manage your JD Edwards EnterpriseOne installation from anywhere using a standard web browser.

 You can install, uninstall, and update your JD Edwards EnterpriseOne servers regardless of their physical location or platform.